PredixDev/px-iconography-design/README.md

-# Iconography
+# px-iconography-design

-The Predix UI Iconography module defines styles for icon sets like FontAwesome.
+The px-iconography-design module defines styles for icon sets like FontAwesome.

 ## Dependencies